-October 2020 - National Review Meeting
+October 2024 - National Review Meeting

 The state lead will be asked to be available by phone during the national review meeting to represent applications being reviewed and answer any questions from the national reviewers.
-Applicants should be prepared to address any questions or concerns raised by the national reviewers during the one week additional evidence period following the meeting.
+Applicants should be prepared to address any questions or concerns raised by the national reviewers during the one-week additional evidence period following the meeting.

-November 2020 - Additional Evidence Request
+November 2024 - Additional Evidence Request

 Applicants will receive an additional evidence request from reviewers in early November.
-Applicants will have a designated period to provide additional evidence for any elements not fully met.
-Dates for this period will be reflected on the review calendar.
+Applicants will have a full business week to provide additional evidence for any elements not fully met.
+Dates for this period will be reflected on the review calendar (will usually be the first week in November).

-January 2021 - Notification
+January 2025 - Notification